Monty Can't Buy Me Love: Plot

-Fretting the family are becoming lazy, Marge makes the family go for a walk, on which they arrive at the opening of a new Fortune Megastore (a parody of the real life Virgin Megastore).
+Fretting the family is becoming lazy, Marge makes the family go for a walk, on which they arrive at the opening of a new Fortune Megastore (a parody of the real life Virgin Megastore).
 There, wealthy British entrepreneur Arthur Fortune (modelled on Richard Branson) easily charms the crowd and hands out dollar bills to his customers.
 This embarrasses the unpopular Mr. Burns, who asks Homer to help him be loved by all.

-As his first activity, Burns has Homer throw silver dollars from the top of a tall building, which instead of winning him popularity, causes injuries and terrifies the crowds below.
+As his first activity, Mr. Burns has Homer throw silver dollars from the top of a tall building, which instead of winning him popularity, causes injuries and terrifies the crowds below.
 Next, he writes out a check and tells Homer to donate it to the Springfield Hospital, but Homer is mistakenly believed to be the donor and receives the credit.
-Burns appears on a radio show called Jerry Rude and the Bathroom Bunch but is mocked by the host.
-Feeling disappointed, Burns decides to go to Scotland to capture the legendary Loch Ness Monster with help from Homer, Professor Frink and Groundskeeper Willie.
-After little progress, Burns has the loch drained of water to expose the creature.
-After subduing the monster single-handed (although it is not shown, it is mentioned that the monster swallowed him), Burns has it sent to Springfield to be unveiled, where 'Nessie' turns out to be friendly and charms all the spectators.
+Mr. Burns appears on a radio show called Jerry Rude and the Bathroom Bunch but is mocked by the host.
+Feeling disappointed, Mr. Burns decides to go to Scotland to capture the legendary Loch Ness Monster with help from Homer, Professor Frink and Groundskeeper Willie.
+After little progress, Mr. Burns has the loch drained of water to expose the creature.
+After subduing the monster single-handed (although it is not shown, it is mentioned that the monster swallowed him), Mr. Burns has it sent to Springfield to be unveiled, where 'Nessie' turns out to be friendly and charms all the spectators.

-However, during Nessie's unveiling, Burns is blinded by camera flashes and starts a fire after crashing into the crowd.
-Homer then cheers up Burns by pointing out that being loved means you have to be nice to people every day, but being hated means you do not have to do anything, to which Burns agrees.
-In the end, Homer and Burns give Nessie a job at the 'Vegas Town Casino'.
+However, during Nessie's unveiling, Mr. Burns is blinded by camera flashes and starts a fire after crashing into the crowd.
+Homer then cheers up Mr. Burns by pointing out that being loved means you have to be nice to people every day, but being hated means you do not have to do anything, to which Mr. Burns agrees.
+In the end, Homer and Mr. Burns give Nessie a job at the 'Vegas Town Casino'.